 Although the death of millions of mink - whether culled for COVID-19 or killed for their fur – is an animal welfare tragedy, responsible governments around the world now have the opportunity to put a stop to this cruel and outdated industry.

 Some countries have already taken this opportunity:

-- Following the massive COVID-19 outbreaks on mink farms, the Netherlands announced in August 2020 the early end of fur farming and all mink breeders must cease operations by 1 March 2021.
+- Following the massive COVID-19 outbreaks on mink farms, the Netherlands announced in August 2020 the early end of fur farming and since 2021 mink farming is prohibited.